apache/openwhisk/README.md

   (cd tools/ubuntu-setup && source all.sh)
   ```

+Once all the required software is installed, you can proceed to [build](#build-and-deploy-openwhisk) OpenWhisk.

-#### Vagrant cheat sheet (for Mac and Windows)
+#### Vagrant users (for Mac and Windows)

-A [Vagrant](http://vagrantup.com) machine is the easiest way to run OpenWhisk on Mac or Windows PS.
+A [Vagrant](http://vagrantup.com) machine is the easiest way to run OpenWhisk on Mac or Windows PC.
 You can download the Vagrantfile and then follow the instructions for intalling OpenWhisk on Ubuntu.

   ```
   # fetch Vagrantfile